 8. Glitter Accents

 A dash of glitter can make your letters shine, literally!
-I experimented with this style for a birthday banner, and the sparkle added the perfect festive touch.
+I experimented with this style for a DIY birthday banner, and the sparkle added the perfect festive touch.

 9. Colorful Ombre Effects